-Kratom (Mitragyna speciosa) is a tree in the coffee family, found in Thailand and other tropical countries.
-Traditionally, in Southeast Asia, people have chewed its leaves or made them into a tea that’s used to fight fatigue and improve work productivity.
-Kratom has also traditionally been used during religious ceremonies and to treat medical conditions such as pain and diarrhea, sometimes as a substitute for opium.
+Kratom (Mitragyna speciosa) is a tree in the coffee family, found in Thailand and neighboring countries.
+Traditionally, in Southeast Asia, people have chewed its leaves or made them into a tea that is used to fight fatigue and improve work productivity.
+Kratom has also traditionally been used during religious ceremonies and to treat symptoms such as pain and diarrhea, sometimes as a substitute for opium.

 Some people in Western countries use kratom to try to treat pain or manage opioid withdrawal symptoms.

-- Although people may use kratom to try to overcome opioid addiction, kratom itself may be addictive.
-People may build up a tolerance to it (they may need higher doses to achieve the same effect), and long-term users may experience withdrawal symptoms if they stop using it.
+- Although people may use kratom to try to overcome opioid addiction, kratom itself may have the potential to be addictive.
+Regular kratom users may experience withdrawal symptoms if they stop using it.

 This publication is not copyrighted and is in the public domain.
 Duplication is encouraged.